Reproductive health and fertility

 The human papillomavirus (HPV) vaccine

 The HPV vaccine is offered to all teenagers aged 12 and 13.
-This helps to protect them against certain cancers.
-There’s also a catch-up programme for people aged under 25.
-And a separate programme for men who have sex with men.
+This helps to protect against HPV infection.
+There’s also a catch-up programme for boys born after 1 September 2006.
+And a separate programme for men aged up to 45 who have sex with men.

-People with Crohn’s or Colitis can have the HPV vaccine.
+People with Crohn’s or Colitis are safe to have the HPV vaccine.
 If you’re taking medicines that affect your immune system, the vaccine may not work as well for you.

 • Fertility overview

-You may worry about whether Crohn’s or Colitis or the medicines you take will affect your fertility, pregnancy or being able to care for your child.
+You may worry if your condition or the medicines you take will affect your fertility, pregnancy or being able to care for your child.
 Your partner may share some of these worries.
-You could ask your partner to also read this information.
-Use it to start a conversation together about any concerns you each may have.
+This information might help start a conversation together.

 Will my child develop Crohn’s or Colitis?